top of page

 8 Research Paper Competitions in STEM You Should Consider as a High Schooler

-Participating in a research competition that requires you to submit a research paper comes with these benefits and more – you’ll pick up scientific writing and science communication skills too, which will be super useful in the future!
+Research paper competitions offer a number of advantages and opportunities, including learning how to present your findings, gaining valuable experience in your field of choice, and challenging yourself to build your knowledge and skills.
+Participating in a research competition that requires you to submit a research paper comes with these benefits and more – you’ll pick up scientific writing and science communication skills too, which will be useful in the future!

-Even if you don't win or place in the competition, your participation can show what you learned about your chosen field and how you explored your passion for the subject.
+Even if you don't win or place in the competition, your participation can show what you learned about your chosen field and how you explored your interest in the subject.
+For those interested in research, participating in competitions can be a rewarding experience.
+In this guide, we'll delve into 8 research paper competitions in STEM for high schoolers.

-Hosted by the Society for Science, ISEF is the world's biggest pre-college STEM competition – receiving thousands of entries from across the globe every year.
-To participate in ISEF, you first must participate in a local or regional level fair and will then be shortlisted for the ISEF program that takes place in a hybrid format each year.
-It has at maximum a 2-5% acceptance rate at qualifying fairs, making it extremely competitive and selective.
+Hosted by the Society for Science, ISEF is the world's biggest pre-college STEM competition, receiving thousands of entries from across the globe annually.
+To participate in ISEF, you must first participate in a local or regional level fair and then be shortlisted for the ISEF program that takes place in a hybrid format each year.
+It has a 2-5% acceptance rate at qualifying fairs, making it extremely competitive and selective.
+You participate by presenting original work that has been going on for no longer than 12 months - the more recent, the better.
+Subcategories include atomic, molecular, and optical physics; astronomy and cosmology; cellular and molecular biology; and microbiology.
+Tip: Here’s our detailed guide to participating in the ISEF!

 Location: Hosted in different cities every year.
-ISEF 2024 will be in Los Angeles, CA.

-Prizes: Special Awards such as tuition scholarships, summer internships, and scientific trips, as well as cash prizes of up to $75,000 are awarded to winners.
+Prizes: Special Awards such as tuition scholarships, summer internships, and scientific trips, as well as cash prizes of up to $75,000, are awarded to winners.

 • An exceptionally creative application of existing knowledge